-inferred missing elements by Mendelejev from his original model of the periodic table.
-According to Mendelejev, the gaps in his model corresponded to actual elements (Stewart 2019).
-Eka-aluminium, eka-boron, and eka-silicon were in this sense unobservable entities at the time, given that no information about the observability of the elements were available - the observability of the elements were dependent on the specific physical and chemical properties of the elements.
+In what follows, I claim that objects posited by theories based on IBE have been reconceptualized with respect to their observability.
+The reasoning here departs from Bird and in this sense I aim to bridge the dialectical gap between realists and empiricists by staying within the boundaries of observability.
+To get a proof of concept, the challenge is to provide a case of successful use of success-to-truth inferences to entities not yet considered observable such that those inferences can be observationally confirmed.
+There are, in fact, many contenders for this sort of case.
+Consider the missing elements inferred by Mendeleev from his original model of the periodic table.
+According to Mendeleev, the gaps in his model corresponded to actual elements (Stewart 2019).
+Eka-aluminium, eka-boron, and eka-silicon were theoretical entities at the time, inferred from structural properties of the scientific model.
+Their observability was wholly unknown, given that the observability of the elements was dependent on the specific physical and chemical properties of the elements themselves.
 Though they may have been detectable at the time, detection is not sufficient for empiricist commitment.
 The inferred elements were simply placeholders with values assigned by the structural properties of the model.
-The subsequent discovery and production of these missing elements, given the names Gallium, Scandium, and Germanium respectively, prompted a conceptual change with respect to these elements from unobservables entities to observable ones.
-The process of the conceptual change of Gallium went via detection to observation, since the first evidence for its existence was obtained by spectroscopic analysis, before subsequent observable evidence in the form of a sample of the free metal was obtained by electrolysis.
-I will focus on a particular instance of such a case - the discovery of radium - and its affinity with explanatory reasoning.
+The subsequent discovery and production of these missing elements, given the names Gallium, Scandium, and Germanium respectively, prompted a conceptual change with respect to their observability.
+The process of the change in conceptual understanding of Gallium went via detection to observation, since the first evidence for its existence was obtained by spectroscopic analysis, before subsequent observable evidence in the form of a sample of the free metal was obtained by electrolysis.
+I will focus on a particular instance of such a case-the discovery of radium-and its affinity with explanatory reasoning.

-5 A case study of the discovery of Radium
+5 A Case Study of the Discovery of Radium